How Do You Use A Solid Shampoo Bar?

 How to use a solid shampoo bar - 8 steps

-I switched to solid shampoo bars when I became a mum and I had absolutely no idea how to use one.
+I first tried a solid shampoo bar when I became a mum, and I had absolutely no idea how to use one.

 (I figured if I was going to compromise my appearance I might as well do it on maternity leave).